European Fiscal Board: History

-The Five Presidents' Report was prepared by then-President of the European Commission Jean-Claude Juncker, in close cooperation with the presidents of the European Council, Eurogroup, European Central Bank, and the European Parliament.
+The Five Presidents' Report was prepared by then-President of the European Commission Jean-Claude Juncker, in cooperation with the presidents of the European Council, the Eurogroup, the European Central Bank and the European Parliament.
+It proposed the creation of a European fiscal board to provide a public and independent assessment of the implementation of the EU fiscal framework and of the fiscal stance at both national and euro-area level.